ErrorNoInternet/libwritededuper/README.md

 # libwritedduper

-In-band deduplication for any filesystem that supports reflinks!
+In-band deduplication via LD_PRELOAD for any filesystem that supports reflinks!

 ## To-do